Chester Hirschfelder: World War II

 Hirschfelder was transferred to the 352nd Infantry Regiment of the 88th Infantry Division in January of 1942, to serve as the executive officer.
 He served in this role until February of 1942, when the regiment was disbanded upon the reorganization of the division.
 In July of that year, he was reassigned to the 9th Infantry Regiment as the commanding officer, with the rank of Colonel.
 As commander of the 9th Infantry, Hirschfelder led the regiment during their landing and subsequent combat during Operation Overlord.
 During a five day period from the 28th of July to the 2nd of August, Hirschfelder was awarded his second and third Distinguished Service Crosses.

 He continued in command of the 9th Infantry Regiment during the Siegfried Line campaign and during the Battle of the Bulge.
 Hirschfelder was replaced as commanding officer on the January 10, 1945 by Colonel Philip De Witt Ginder, a veteran of the 8th and 90th Infantry Divisions, and briefly returned to the United States.
 He returned to Europe that March, to serve as the executive officer of the 17th Infantry Replacement Depot in France.
 That April, he was made commander of the 16th Infantry Replacement Depot, which he commanded until that June.

 Postwar and retirement

-Afer returning to the United States in August of 1945, Colonel Hirschfelder was a patient at Brooke General Hospital in Fort Sam Houston, Texas until January of 1946.
+After returning to the United States in August of 1945, Colonel Hirschfelder was a patient at Brooke General Hospital in Fort Sam Houston, Texas until January of 1946.
 That June, he was assigned to the War Department Manpower Board in Dallas and San Antonio.
 Later that August, he began an assignment as the executive officer of Fort Sam Houston, for which he would serve until July of 1948.
 After a brief stint at Fort Amador in Panama, Hirschfelder returned to Fort Sam Houston in May of 1949, serving as the Acting Inspector General of the post until his retirement on the 1st of August.